-Business analysts, operations & customer service managers and staff, project managers, business change specialists, system design professionals and anyone who is involved in business transformation.
+Heads of Product, Product Owners, Heads of Digital, Heads of Ecommerce, and practitioners of Digital Experience and Customer Experience including Business Analysts, operations & customer service managers, project managers, business change specialists, system design professionals and anyone who is involved in business transformation.

 In the age of digital transformation, it has become critical for an organisation to transform its existing processes, using innovation and technology, to offer engaged, responsive customer experiences.

 What you’ll learn:

 - Why strategic ambitions need connected customer experiences to deliver customer satisfaction – and how to do it